-I consider the welcome packet to be one of the most vital pieces of the onboarding process.
+I consider the welcome packet for new clients to be one of the most vital pieces of the onboarding process.
 It is your time to go over all of your systems and operations with your new client so they know exactly what to expect in working with you.
 This is your chance to set expectations and boundaries from the get-go!

 This simple document sets you and your new client up for a successful working relationship.
 So without further ado, let’s get right to what you should include in yours!